geopython/pygeoapi/docs/source/data-publishing/stac.rst

 other raster data.

-pygeoapi implements STAC as an geospatial file browser through the FileSystem provider, supporting any level of of file / directory nesting/hierarchy.
+pygeoapi implements STAC as an geospatial file browser through the FileSystem provider, supporting any level of file/directory nesting/hierarchy.

-Configuring STAC in pygeoapi is done by simply pointing the ``data`` provider property to the given directory:
+Configuring STAC in pygeoapi is done by simply pointing the ``data`` provider property to the given directory and specifying allowed file types:

 .. code-block:: yaml